ai-se/RAISE--Documentation/Readme.md

 1. Go to your home directory and create and directory called tmp. cd to tmp and download the git 2.3.3 tarball using ```wget --no-check-certificate https://www.kernel.org/pub/software/scm/git/git-2.3.3.tar.gz```
 2. Untar using ```tar xfvz git-2.3.3.tar.gz``` and cd to git-2.3.3.
 3. Run `make` and then run `make install`
 4. Git is installed in `$HOME/bin` by default.
-So add that to your environment variable in `.tcsh`.
+So add that to your environment variable in `.tcshrc`.
 5. Also, you'll need to turn off SSL Verification to be able to run git so add `alias git "env GIT_SSL_NO_VERIFY=true git"` to your `.tcshrc`.
 6. At this point, your `.tcshrc` should look as follows:
 ```